 Segun took the pill and Deyemi waited for about two minutes before driving off.

-He passed the time watching some TV and walked out to patrol fifteen minutes to midnight.
+He passed the time watching some TV and finally walked out to patrol fifteen minutes to midnight.

-The bakery was a little distance from the gate.
-He made it to the front of the bakery for the third time before he heard the gate rattle.
+The bakery entrance was a ten-minute walk from the main gate and Segun made it to the front of the bakery for the third time before he heard the gate rattle.

 ‘They’re here.’
 He thought.

-He broke into a quick run heading towards the gate arming himself with his Taser gun.
-He was surprised at how quick he was but he didn’t have the time to appreciate it.
+Segun broke into a quick run, heading towards the gate and arming himself with his Taser gun.
+He was surprised about how quick he was but he didn’t have the time to appreciate it.

 He saw that the gate was open but he could not see anyone.

-He took a quick glance around stepping closer to the gate slowly.
+He took a quick glance around, slowly stepping closer to the gate.
 A bit disappointed that his senses were still the same, he attempted to lock the gate but stopped as he heard something behind him.

 He felt the pain before he could react.

-He touched his shoulder.
+He touched the stab wound his shoulder.
 Luckily, the cut was not deep but it still hurt like hell.

 He heard the sound of the bakery door and ran as fast he could towards the building.
-The door was open but the time got there but on the sidewalk, he could see footprints leading towards the door.
+The door was open.
+There was no one there, but he could see footprints leading towards the door.

 ‘Invisibility then.’
 He muttered to himself.

-Segun drew a mental map of the building in his head.
+Segun drew a mental map of the building.
 The building had three floors; the ground floor and the first floor had the factory complex where the work happened.
-The second floor was for staff offices and the third floor was the manager, the board, and the financial department.
+The second floor was for staff offices and the third floor was for the manager, the board, and the financial department.

-He snapped out of it.
-There was no time to be impressed.
+He snapped out of it as there was no time to be impressed.
 He searched the storage room until he found what he was looking for.
 Bags of flour and baking soda.

-Segun ran back down to the entrance and emptied the bags on the floor from the bakery door to the elevator that led to the third floor.
+Segun ran back down to the entrance and emptied the bags on the floor, creating a path from the bakery door to the elevator that led to the third floor.

 ‘Now, we wait.’
 He said holding an extra bag of baking soda in hand for any emergency.

-He reached for his Taser gun from his back pocket and waited at a hiding spot he picked for himself behind the rack of baking tools.
+He reached for his Taser gun from his back pocket and waited at a hiding spot he’d picked for himself behind a rack full of baking tools.

 Absentmindedly, he scanned the rack for something big enough to do some real damage until the sound of the elevator doors interrupted him.